hashkat/hashkat/docs/tutorial11.md

 <img src='../img/tutorial11/main_stats_without_unfollowing.png'>
 </p>

-Let's now implement unfollowing to this network.
-We will set 'stage1_unfollow' to true and set the *'unfollow_tweet_rate' to 0.01.
+Let's now implement unfollowing in this network.
+We will set 'stage1_unfollow' to true and set the 'unfollow_tweet_rate' to 0.01.
 Since half the agents in this network, the 'Chatty' agents, have a tweet rate 10x that of the other agents, we should definitely expect unfollows to occur due to the incorporation of 'stage1_unfollow'.
 We should also expect some unfollows to occur due to the 'unfollow_tweet_rate' being equal to the 'Chatty' agent tweet rate.
-This is due to agents having a tweet rate either equal to, or arund the value of their assigned tweet rate.
+This is due to agents having a tweet rate either equal to, or around the value of their assigned tweet rate.
 Therefore, we can expect some 'Chatty' agent to have a tweet rate greater than their assigned tweet rate, and thereby having a tweet rate greater than the 'unfollow_tweet_rate'.

 Running this network simulation with unfollowing implemented, we produced the following data in our *main_stats.dat* file: